 While the flowers of both plants might look almost identical, their cannabinoid makeup is quite different.

-CBD stays in your system for roughly the same amount of time as THC because of their acute similarities.
+Full spectrum CBD stays in your system for roughly the same amount of time as THC (3-4 weeks) because of their acute similarities.
 Our bodies store and process these cannabinoids, making CBD detectable just like THC.
-Urine drug tests also frequently show false positives for THC when you’re actually only using CBD.

 What Is THC (Tetrahydrocannabinol)?